DataDog/OutPost-Test-Plan/README.md

 - dedicated VPC
 - using static AMI resolver

-* Configure RBAC permissions for the Cluster Agent and node-based Agents Use the included `cluster-agent-rbac.yaml`, `datadog-rbac.yaml` to deploy:
+**2. Configure RBAC permissions for the Cluster Agent and node-based Agents Use the included `cluster-agent-rbac.yaml`, `datadog-rbac.yaml` to deploy**

 ```
 $ kubectl apply -f /path/to/cluster-agent-rbac.yaml
 $ kubectl apply -f /path/to/datadog-rbac.yaml
 ```

-* Secure communication between node-based Agents and the Cluster Agent Generate a secret token to use in the included `dca-secret.yaml` file (replace `<TOKEN>` value):
+**3. Secure communication between node-based Agents and the Cluster Agent**

+Generate a secret token to use in the included `dca-secret.yaml` file (replace `<TOKEN>` value):
 ```
 echo -n '<32_CHARACTER_LONG_STRING>' | base64